Continuing Education Activity

 With the improved life expectancy due to the availability of early diagnosis and improved treatment options for acute bleeding and prophylaxis both, children born with hemophilia today are now expected to have a normal life expectancy in developed countries.
 But this has also increased the cost significantly as patients with hemophilia are not only living longer, but they also require more frequent infusions due to low half-lives of factor products and the development of inhibitors in about 25% to 30% of patients.
 The average cost of treatment per year in the US is about $150000 to $300000, while in Europe, it is close to 77000 euros to 112000 euros, and those patients who have inhibitors can have 3.3 times the cost compared to patients who do not have inhibitors.
 Also, apart from treatment, there are additional costs for hospitalizations, laboratory tests, office visits, and indirect costs for decreased productivity and missing work or school.
 Plus, the disease takes a heavy emotional and physical toll on patients and their caregivers by reducing their quality of life, causing them pain and suffering, and increasing their intangible costs.
 The disease that was formerly fatal has now become a chronic well-managed problem.
 Still, there is a tremendous need for understanding the proper utilization of healthcare resources and the education of patients regarding their clinical condition and compliance with treatment.

 Other conditions can also present similarly with bleeding after minor trauma or spontaneous bleeds and require exclusion before confirming the diagnosis of hemophilia.
-Some of these conditions include von Willebrand disease, scurvy, diseases of platelet dysfunction, deficiency of other coagulation factors like V, VII, X or fibrinogen, Ehlers-Danlos syndrome, Fabry disease, disseminated intravascular coagulation, and child abuse.
+Some of these conditions include von Willebrand disease, scurvy, diseases of platelet dysfunction, deficiency of other coagulation factors like V, VII, X, or fibrinogen, Ehlers-Danlos syndrome, Fabry disease, disseminated intravascular coagulation, and child abuse.
 In von Willebrand disease, bleeding symptoms can be similar to mild hemophilia, but patients with von Willebrand disease have more mucosal bleeding compared to musculoskeletal bleeding seen in hemophilia.
 Von Willebrand disease is diagnosed by checking for von Willebrand factor antigen or von Willebrand factor multimers.
 Similarly, in scurvy, Ehlers-Danlos syndrome, and Fabry disease; also, the bleeding is usually mucosal, unlike hemophilia, where it is musculoskeletal.
 In scurvy, there is a deficiency of vitamin C. In Ehlers-Danlos syndrome, the skin is hyperextensible, and joints are hypermobile.
 The diagnosis is usually through clinical features, genetic testing, and tissue biopsy.
 Similarly, in Fabry disease, patients may also have other organs being affected, including kidneys and heart, and have skin lesions called angiokeratomas.
 They also have pain in the extremities.
 Fabry disease is usually diagnosed with clinical findings and genetic testing.
 In cases of platelet dysfunction disorders, bleeding is usually mucocutaneous, unlike hemophilia.
 Usually, these disorders are diagnosed by platelet aggregation studies or platelet electron microscopy.
 In the deficiency of other coagulation factors, musculoskeletal bleeding is uncommon.
 In fact, sometimes thrombosis can occur, especially in patients with factor VII or fibrinogen deficiency or in patients with combined factor V and VIII deficiency.
 Specific coagulation factor assays usually confirm the diagnosis.
 Disseminated intravascular coagulation (DIC) that mimics hemophilia is hard to differentiate, but usually, there is an underlying condition in DIC, for example, acute promyelocytic leukemia.
-Diagnosis is usually carried out by blood tests that show decreased platelet count and absence of factor VIII autoantibodies.
+Diagnosis is usually carried out by blood tests that show decreased platelet count and the absence of factor VIII autoantibodies.
 Child abuse can sometimes be misidentified and confused with hemophilia, and it is essential to find inconsistencies in the history of how trauma has occurred.
 Other signs of malnourishment require vigilance, and x-rays may reveal evidence of fractures of different ages.

 Primary prophylaxis began in Sweden before being adopted by other countries, which ended up preventing major bleeding episodes and complications of arthropathies.
 In 1977, researchers discovered desmopressin.
-With that, patients were able to get a better, safer, and relatively inexpensive option for treatment and risks of blood-borne infections from repeated use of plasma-derived products were minimized.
+With that, patients were able to get a better, safer, and relatively inexpensive option for treatment, and risks of blood-borne infections from repeated use of plasma-derived products were minimized.
 After patients with severe hemophilia got infected with HIV and hepatitis C from contaminated coagulation factors in the 1980s, methods to screen and inactivate viruses in blood were developed, and this improved the safety of plasma-derived products significantly.
-Eventually, the advancement in DNA technology allowed industrial production of recombinant factor VIII and IX.
+Eventually, the advancement in DNA technology allowed the industrial production of recombinant factor VIII and IX.

-The widespread availability of replacement therapy to prevent and treat active bleeding, advancement in viral inactivation techniques, management of blood-borne infections through surveillance, and availability of newer treatment options for hepatitis C and HIV treatment have significantly improved the life-style of patients with hemophilia.
+The widespread availability of replacement therapy to prevent and treat active bleeding, advancement in viral inactivation techniques, management of blood-borne infections through surveillance, and availability of newer treatment options for hepatitis C and HIV treatment have significantly improved the lifestyle of patients with hemophilia.
 Today, life expectancy for patients is almost the same as the general population in developed countries, provided those patients respond well to the treatment and do not have other health conditions.
 But in developing countries, where healthcare access and treatment resources are scarce, the mortality rate remains almost twice that of the general population.

 Development of inhibitors and the role of immune tolerance induction and monoclonal antibodies